Skip to content

 Even more extraordinary are the sounds which a 2023 study established that plants make when under stress.
 Plants have previously been noted to emit ultrasonic vibrations, but this is the first time that they have been observed producing airborne sound.
 In addition, these sounds alter according to their circumstances, for example, whether they have been damaged or require water.

 So what do these botanical noises sound like?
 “A bit like bubble wrap being popped”, as it turns out.
 Or, at least, tomato plants do once they’ve been “down-sampled to the audible range, and the silent intervals between the […] sounds are compressed (by a factor of 200)”; listen here.
 While stressed plants may emit as many as 30 to 50 pops or clicks during an hour, this may reduce to as few as one per hour for unstressed plants.
-Species also found to produce sound include tobacco, corn, wheat, grapevines, and cacti.
+Species also found to produce sound include corn, wheat, grapevines, and cacti.

 Though too high for human ears to hear when unprocessed, they may be audible to insects and mammals (say, mice and bats), and possibly even other plants; previous research has shown that “plants can respond to sounds and vibrations”, such as those made by pollinators.
 Although taking place on a frequency which made them inaudible to us, the sounds were nevertheless as loud as a human conversation and could be recorded up to 16 feet [5 m] away.